-- A. Attach an open-ended calibration cup securely to the sonde. - B. Gently rinse probes 3 times with DI water and 3 times with the conductance standard that was used to calibrate the sonde.
-Take care not to dislodge fouling from conductance block - C. Set sonde upright with probes facing up.
-Fill calibration cup with dirty conductance standard until the standard level is above conductivity block and temperature probe.
+- standard that was used to calibrate the sonde.
+Take care not to dislodge fouling from conductance block - D. Set sonde upright in clamp stand with probes facing up.
+Fill calibration cup with dirty conductance standard until the standard level is above the probes.
 Pour standard gently down the side of the calibration cup to prevent dislodging dirt or growth from the sensors.
-If any air bubbles are present in the conductivity block remove them by shaking the meter gently or dislodging them with a pipette. - D. From the RUN menu select DISCRETE SAMPLE.
-Make the sampling interval 4 seconds. - E. While the readings are stabilizing, it is a good time to check the temperature probe.
+If any air bubbles are present in the conductivity block remove them by shaking the meter gently or dislodging them with a pipette. - E. From the main menu, select RUN then select DISCRETE SAMPLE.
+Make the sampling interval 4 seconds. - F. While the readings are stabilizing, check the temperature probe.
 Place a lab thermometer into the solution close to the meter temperature probe.
 Allow both to stabilize.
-Record both readings. - F. Record the conductance readings once they have stabilized.
-If the readings are out of range make a note on the calibration sheet (a list of acceptable limits can be found in the lab near the calibration stations).
+Record both temperature readings on the calibration sheet. - G. Once specific conductance and temperature readings have stabilized, record the conductance readings on the calibration sheet.
+If the readings are out of range, make a note on the calibration sheet (a list of acceptable limits can be found in the lab near the calibration stations).
+Pour the specific conductance standard back into the appropriate container.

-XIV. pH
+XIV.
+PH

-- A. With calibration cup securely attached to the sonde, gently rinse the probes 3 times with DI water, taking care not to dislodge any fouling from the pH probe. - B. Gently rinse probes 3 times with pH 7 buffer. - C. Set sonde upright with probes facing up.
+- A. With open-ended calibration cup securely attached to the sonde, gently rinse the probes 3 times with DI water, taking care not to dislodge any fouling from the pH probe. - B. Gently rinse probes 3 times with pH 7 buffer. - C. Set sonde upright in clamp stand with probes facing up.
 Gently pour standard down the side of the calibration cup until the buffer is above the pH and temperature probes. - D. Allow at least 30 seconds for the sonde to stabilize.
-When readings have stabilized record pH, pH mV and temperature.
-Remember to make a note if the readings are out of the

-- acceptable limits. - E. Gently rinse probes 3 times with DI water, and then 3 times with pH 10 buffer. - F. Gently pour pH 10 buffer down the side of the calibration cup until the standard level is above the pH and temperature probes. - G. Allow at least 30 seconds for the meter to stabilize. - H. When readings have stabilized record pH, pH mV, and temperature.
+When pH and temperature readings have stabilized, record pH, pH mV and temperature on the calibration sheet.
+Remember to make a note if the readings are out of the acceptable limits.
+Pour pH 7 buffer back into the appropriate container. - E. Gently rinse probes 3 times with DI water, and then 3 times with pH 10 buffer. - F. Gently pour pH 10 buffer down the side of the calibration cup until the standard level is above the pH and temperature probes. - G. Allow at least 30 seconds for the meter to stabilize. - H. When pH and temperature readings have stabilized record pH, pH mV, and temperature on the calibration sheet.
+Remember to make a note if the readings are out of the acceptable limits.
 Calculate the pH slope by subtracting the pH 10 mV from the pH 7 mV.
+Pour pH 10 buffer back into the appropriate container and remove the open-ended calibration cup.

 XV.
-CHLOROPHYLL, TURBIDITY, AND BLUE-GREEN ALGAE (if applicable)
+CHLOROPHYLL, TURBIDITY, AND BLUE GREEN ALGAE (if applicable)